FuelLabs/sway/docs/slides/const_generics.md

 ---

-This allowed us to implement all the `std` traits for arrays, string arrays etc...
+This allowed us to implement all the `std` traits for arrays, string arrays etc.

 - AbiEncode
 - AbiDecode